How to Save Tax in India: 15 Best Ways for FY 2025-26

 - ☑Track home loan principal and interest payments

-- ☑Compare tax regimes using calculator
+- ☑Compare tax regimes using a calculator

 - ☑Submit investment proofs to employer before deadline